mutanabbi/chewy/README.md

     $ cd ~/work/rebel-alliance-cxx-senator/
     $ chewy add https://raw.github/solo/han-shot-first/master/ObiWanHelper.cmake

-And if you think some used modules have new version, you can just easy update it in any project:
+And if you think some using modules have a new version, you can just update it in any project by easy way:

     $ chewy status
     $ chewy update